 It’s book time!
 I’ve written about books to read on a European city break, which I got great feedback on and today I want to share my list of the best books set in Brighton.
 I hope you enjoy them.

 Best Brighton Books

-The following is a list of some of my favourite Brighton books, rather than an over arching guide.
-Whether they’re set here, reveal secrets of the city’s past or present, or just relate to Brighton in some way, they’ve contributed to my love of this curious seaside city.
+The following is a list of some of my favourite Brighton books, rather than an overarching guide.
+Whether they’re set in Brighton, reveal secrets of the city’s past or present, or just relate to Brighton in some way, they’ve contributed to my love of this curious seaside city.
 Enjoy!

 1 Here We are

-Graham Swift’s We Are Here is the story of a seaside variety act – The Great Pablo and Eve – alongside comedian compere, Jack Robinson, who perform on Brighton Pier in summer 1959.
+Graham Swift’s Here We Are is about a seaside variety show act – The Great Pablo and Eve – who, alongside comedian compere, Jack Robinson, perform on Brighton Pier in summer 1959.
 Ronnie Dean, also known as the Great Pablo, performs a disappearing act in real life after his lover and assistant, Evie White, is unfaithful to him.
-It’s told retrospectively by Evie and Swift’s signature dreamlike style adds to the magical quality of the novel.
-You can buy it on Amazon or Bookshop.
+It’s told retrospectively by Evie in a dreamlike style which gives the book a magical quality.
+Buy it on Amazon or Bookshop.

 2 My Policeman